langchain-ai/langsmith-sdk/python/README.md

 #### 3. Generate traces using a RunTree

 A RunTree tracks your application.
 Each RunTree object is required to have a `name` and `run_type`.
 These and other important attributes are as follows:

-- `name`: str - used to communicate the components purpose
+- `name`: str - used to identify the component's purpose
-- `run_type`: str - Currently one of "llm", "chain" or "tool"; we will add more in the future.
+- `run_type`: str - Currently one of "llm", "chain" or "tool"; more options will be added in the future
 - `inputs`: dict - the inputs to the component
 - `outputs`: Optional[dict] - the (optional) returned values from the component
 - `error`: Optional[str] - Any error messages that may have arisen during the call